Actindo-AG/Documentation/DataHub/UserInterface/04_ETLExtensions.md

 ![Constant value](../../Assets/Screenshots/DataHub/Settings/ETL/Extensions/ConstantValue.png "[Constant value]")

 This extension is used to map a constant value to a destination attribute.
 The fixed source value is defined in the configuration and never changes.
-This extension is often used according to receipts, for instance to define the receipt type.
+This extension is often used according to business documents, for instance to define the business document type.

 ### Possible data type mappings